 Ecologically realistic heat stress

 Our goal was to ensure that our experimental heat stress faithfully reflects a realistic heat stress in natura.
 Following collection from the field, the corals from the different localities were first maintained in the same controlled conditions at 26°C prior to the experiment.
 During this period no mortality or signs of degradation/stress were observed for any of the coral colonies.
 Two weeks before the experiment, a first acclimatization to the control temperatures (27°C or 31°C for NC and Om respectively) was performed.
 During the experimental heat stress (i.e. gradual temperature increase), visual and photographic monitoring clearly indicated that the first sign of coral stress (i.e. the closure of polyps) occurred at day 30 for both sampling localities, corresponding to 30°C and 34°C for the NC and Om colonies, respectively.
 These temperatures perfectly match the warmest temperature experienced by these colonies in the field (Table 1).
-No signs of physiological collapse were observed in control corals throughout the experiment indicating that all the other parameters were maintained optimal for coral colonies.
+No sign of physiological collapse were observed in control corals throughout the experiment indicating that all the other parameters were maintained optimal for coral colonies.

 Bacterial communities

 Among the overall 42 samples analyzed, a total of 5,308,761 16S rDNA amplicon sequences were obtained after cleaning and singleton filtering corresponding to 15,211 OTUs.
 In all samples the class Gammaproteobacteria was dominant (77.7%), particularly the genus Endozoicomonas (44.7% of the sequences); this genus is known to be an endosymbiont of numerous scleractinians (Neave et al. 2016b) (See Supplementary Figure S3 for complete bacterial composition in each colony and replicate).

-The one-way ANOVA for alpha diversity (Shannon index) revealed significant differences in the microbiota diversity between localities (P <0.05) and colonies (P < 0.05), but no differences among the in situ, control and stress conditions (P=0.885).
+Concerning the two alpha diversity metrics (i.e. Shannon and Chao indexes), the best statistical models to explain the overall variance included the coral’s locality of origin only (AIC = 101.9).
+According to these models, colonies from Oman displayed a higher Shannon index than those from New Caledonia (P = 0.04).
+Conversely, the effect of locality was not significant for the Chao index (P > 0.05).
 The PCoA of Bray-Curtis distances for all colonies showed no evident clusters based on the experimental treatments (Figure 2).
 We observed a loose grouping based on localities and colonies, except for colony NC1, which appeared to have a more specific microbiota composition, as it had a different grouping associated with the first axis, which explained 22.3% of the variance.
 This could be correlated with the different species hypotheses for NC1 compared to NC2 and NC3 (see above).
-Similar results were obtained for the beta-diversity (Bray-Curtis distance) (ANOVA between localities: P<0.05; between colonies: P<0.05; between conditions: P=0.554; the ANOVA results are provided in Supplementary Table S4).
+These observations were confirmed by statistical analyses (MANOVA between localities: P=0.003; between genotypes: P=0.001; between temperature treatments: P=0.761; Supplementary Table S4).
 Thus, the bacterial composition appeared to be relatively specific to each colony within each locality, but no major shift was observed during the transition from the natural environment to artificial seawater, nor during heat stress exposure.

 Symbiodiniaceae assemblages